Tadukooverse/TadukooWebServices/README.md

 Tadukoo REST is used to interact with REST APIs.

 ## Current Plans
-Check out the [project page](https://tadukooverse.github.io/projects/TadukooWebservices.html) for information about current plans for Tadukoo Parsing.
+Check out the [project page](https://tadukooverse.github.io/projects/TadukooWebservices.html) for information about current plans for Tadukoo Web Services.